 Strong Growth

-Other jobs include: storyboard artist 2D and/or 3D animator motion graphics designer game designer game artist visual effects compositor visual effects designer editor.
+Other jobs include: storyboard artist, performing arts technician, 2D and/or 3D animator, motion graphics designer, game designer or artist, visual effects compositor or designer and editor.

 Take your study further with other courses offered at TAFE NSW: